A history of marquees and signage at Grauman's Chinese Theatre

 Grauman's Chinese Theatre, Hollywood, California.
 Exterior, Thursday, June 6, 1953.
 Shane premiere.

 Grauman's Chinese Theatre, Hollywood, California.
-Exterior during July 31, 1953 engagement of Gentlemen Prefer Blondes, showing built-out poster case with 18 foot tall Marilyn Monroe (Jane Russell was on the other side).
+Exterior during the engagement, from Friday, July 31, 1953, of Gentlemen Prefer Blondes, showing built-out poster case with 18 foot tall Marilyn Monroe (Jane Russell was on the other side).

 Grauman's Chinese Theatre, Hollywood, California.
-Exterior during October 17, 1956 engagement of Giant, showing a tourist posing before displays for the film wrapped around the original box-office.
+Exterior, during the engagement, from Wednesday, October 17, 1956, of Giant, showing a tourist posing before displays for the film wrapped around the original box-office.

 As the "event" movie appeared, larger displays were required to match the scale of the films themselves.
 At the Chinese, film distributors were constantly thinking up new ways to dress up the forecourt and encourage visitors to come in and see the picture.
 The very large poster boxes which were installed around the street front poster cases for Shane, were appropriated for Gentlemen Prefer Blondes, and covered with 18 foot tall figures of Marilyn Monroe and Jane Russell.
 Then too, the old box-office was very occasionally wrapped in hand-made displays for the latest super colossal production, such as Giant.